harmanjassar2840-dev/Induction_programme/README.md

     ID card formation of our class
   ## 11:30 to 12:30
   we had a 1 hour lunch break , during which we explored the large and beautiful campus and a hostel .
+  ## 12:30 to 2:00
+  s.
+Gurucharan singh Grewal was motivated us with their speech.
+He discuss with us the facilities of college.
+ ## 2:00 to 4:00
+ Dr. Lakhvir singh khanna incharge of(CML) department.He discuss about the swayam app and the NPTEL courses with the students.
+He explained the benefits of this courses in the future.